How To Fix Common Problems with Ductless Mini-Splits

-One possible reason why a mini-split won’t power on is due to operational error.
+One possible reason why you may have mini-split issues is due to operational error.
 Before deeming the system a lost cause, double-check that you have it set to “hot” or “cool” and that it is set to “on.”
 This solution may seem obvious, but many reported mini-split issues are simply the result of using incorrect settings.

 If the settings on your system are correct and your mini-split still won’t turn on, check your home’s power.
-If other appliances in your home also aren’t working, there’s a good chance the problem lies with your home’s power supply rather than a malfunction in your mini-split.
+If other appliances in your home also aren’t working, there’s a good chance the problem lies with your home’s power supply, and you don’t have mini-split problems.

 The Problem: Communication Issues

 In order for a mini-split system to function properly, proper communication is essential.
 If your system is experiencing communication issues such as poor signal, inconsistent operation, miscommunication between the remote and the system, or unresponsiveness to commands, one of the most common causes is improper wiring.